Sajid Mir

+Declared as dead twice by Pakistani officials, he is still concerned by an international warrant by FBI.

 Sajid Mir was initially claimed to be a fictitious character by Pakistan, but was revealed by French magistrate Jean-Louis Bruguière, in a statement to journalist Sebastian Rotella, as a real person.
 In 2009, Bruguiere also stated that Sajid Mir was a regular official in the Pakistan Army.

 After the 2008 Mumbai attacks, Mir was indicted in the United States in 2011.
 He was sanctioned as a Specially Designated Global Terrorist in the Specially Designated Nationals and Blocked Persons List on 30 August 2012 by the United States Department of the Treasury's Office of Foreign Assets Control.
 Mir is listed on the United States Department of State's Rewards for Justice Program for a reward of up to for information which leads to his arrest.
 He is also listed on the FBI Most Wanted list and NIA Most Wanted list.
+In 2022, an Anti Terrorism Court of Pakistan convicted him of terror financing and sentenced him to 15 years of imprisonment.Which was seen as confusing as the Pakistani authorities had long claimed that Sajid Mir was dead.

 China has prevented the United Nations Security Council from designating Mir as a global terrorist under the Al-Qaeda and Taliban Sanctions Committee.

-In 2022, an Anti Terrorism Court of Pakistan convicted him of terror financing and sentenced him to 15 years of imprisonment.

-In 2023, a proposal by the United States and India to designate him as a global terrorist was blocked by China.

 Early life

-Sajid Mir was born to a middle-class family in Lahore.
+Sajid Abdulmajid Mir was born to a middle-class Punjabi Muslim family in Lahore.
 His father, Abdulmajid Mir, who runs a textile business, went to Lahore during the partition of India.
 Mir is a son-in-law of a retired officer of the Pakistan Army.
+He has been described as being fluent in Arabic, Urdu and English.

 Militancy

 Mir was associated with Lashkar-e-Taiba chief Hafiz Muhammad Saeed in 1994, and got early access to Zaki-ur-Rehman Lakhvi.
-With the protection of the Inter-Services Intelligence (ISI), he also planned terror attacks in the United States, France, Australia and Denmark (the latter for the Jyllands-Posten Muhammad cartoons controversy).
+He had also planned terror attacks in the United States, France, Australia and Denmark (the latter for the Jyllands-Posten Muhammad cartoons controversy) with alleged protection from the Inter-Services Intelligence.
+As fronts for his terror activities, to give his activities an element of deniability, Mir had set up a restaurant in Bangkok and a textile business in Bangladesh.